 HOW TO: Get Started with Google Wave.
 Google Wave has arrived.
 The real-time communication platform has been one of the hottest and most anticipated products in the tech and social media space for months.
 Soon around 100,000 people will be messaging each other in one of Google's most ambitious projects to date.
-So what if you're one of the lucky ones to get an invite, or just want to understand exactly this new tool works?
+So what if you're one of the lucky ones to get an invite, or just want to understand exactly how this new tool works?
 While we cover the basics in our Google Wave Guide and have explored its game-changing features, we haven't really written about exactly how to use Google Wave and how to navigate it.